ctownshend/chrome-extension-nexus-iq/README.md

 3. Navigate to one of the pages that the extension is compatible with (see the list below).

-4. Click on the Blue Lightbulb and you will see a waiting cursor animation then your data.
+4. Click on the Blue Lightbulb...
 <br/>
 <img src="images/Extension_lodash_-_npm_4.17.9.png" alt="drawing" width="250"/>
 <br/>
-4.1 The solution will think for a second
+4.1 ...The solution will think for a second...Then show the Data.
 <br/>
 <img src="images/Extension_thinking_icon.png" alt="drawing" width="250"/>
 <br/>